ome/omero-guide-r/docs/setup.rst

 **Install in a Conda environment**
 ----------------------------------

-In this section, we indicate how to install rOMERO-gateway in a `Conda <https://conda.io/en/latest/>`_environment.
+In this section, we indicate how to install rOMERO-gateway in a `Conda <https://conda.io/en/latest/>`_ environment.

 - We assume that you have a local copy of the `omero-guide-r repository <https://github.com/ome/omero-guide-r>`_.
 If not, first clone the repository::